 - Central Data Types

-Miniscript’s design revolves around the four main data types; Numbers, Strings, Ordered lists, Maps making it easy for developers in other languages to understand.
+Miniscript’s design revolves around the four main data types; Numbers, Strings, Ordered lists, and Maps making it easy for developers in other languages to understand.

 Bitcoin is the king of cryptocurrency.
 It rules the global crypto market with above 62% dominance over more than 5700 cryptocurrencies available.
 Bitcoin, however, falls short of one crucial feature – a developers’ platform.

-Bitcoin enthusiasts’ quest to provide coders with a friendly and interactive ecosystem led to the development of Miniscript programming language.
+Bitcoin enthusiasts’ quest to provide coders with a friendly and interactive ecosystem led to the development of the Miniscript programming language.

-Miniscript leverages on the heavyweight Script to provide a more natural way of programming Bitcoin.
+Miniscript leverages the heavyweight Script to provide a more natural way of programming Bitcoin.
 Early versions of Miniscript have shown great significance in making the vision real.
 The language combines features of a modern language to make it ideal for new and experienced coders.
 Miniscript is simply transforming the bitcoin programming landscape!